Skip to content

 Note

-The test suite captures a lot of things, but is not exhaustive, meaning there are likely still bugs in the compiler.
+The test suites capture a lot of things, but are not exhaustive, meaning there are likely still bugs in both compilers.